sergi4ua/equine/README.md

 [Discord Server](https://discord.gg/ymqHuWE)

 EQUINE (or Easy & Quick Installation Environment) is a mod manager for the first Diablo game.
-EQUINE can download/uninstall mods created for the game, along with choosing a DDraw wrapper that best suit your system.
+EQUINE can download, update and uninstall mods created for the game.
+You can select a ddraw.dll wrapper that works best for your system for each individual mod.

-EQUINE uses XML for the mod database and it updates the file on every launch, keeping you fresh at any new mod that was submitted to EQUINE.
+EQUINE uses JSON as the mod database and it updates the file on every launch, keeping you fresh at any new mod that was submitted to EQUINE.

 Currently EQUINE has the following features:
 - Copy DIABDAT.MPQ from game CD